Are Sea-Facing Equivalent Premiums Possible in Gurgaon?

 Who Is Buying These Homes?

-The buyer profile has changed.
+The buyer profile in Gurgaon’s luxury segment has evolved.

 Why Gurgaon Is Competing Well